illu-studio/INTG-FLECS-UE-LITE/README.md

 # INTG-FLECS-UE-LITE

+ @ All credits of FLECS LIBRARY GOES TO SanderMertens ( https://github.com/SanderMertens/flecs ).
-a lite version of integration of flecs ( LATEST V3.2.x ). contains basic class which you could use to build-up your own plugin module or a game module.
+ @ To know more about FLECS visit here : https://www.flecs.dev/flecs/ a lite version of integration of flecs ( LATEST V3.2.x ). contains basic class which you could use to build-up your own plugin module or a game module.